-- Another stage of the parasite, called the hypnozoite, can remain dormant and persist in the liver for months.
+- Another stage of the malaria parasite, called the hypnozoite, can remain dormant and persist in the liver for months.

 - Undetectable with current diagnostic methods, hypnozoites in the human liver may reactivate weeks or months after the initial infection, leading to multiple clinical relapses and onward transmission.

-- It is unknown how many people in P. vivax endemic areas are hypnozoite carriers.
+- It is unknown how many people in P. vivax malaria endemic areas are hypnozoite carriers.
 Thus, hypnozoites represent a silent transmission reservoir.